E-MOBILITY SYMPOSIUM

 2 Eskilstuna Energi och Miljö, Sweden

-The transition to the electrification of construction vehicles represents a pivotal shift toward increased sustainability in industrial practices.
-However, it introduces significant challenges to the electrical power grid and local distribution networks (LDNs), as electrifying these vehicles induces high charging demand.
-This study assesses the impact of grid integration of electric construction vehicles in the presence of renewable energy sources (RES), such as solar photovoltaics and wind power.
-A comparison is made between opportunistic charging and smart charging strategies with optimized energy utilization as the objective.
+The transition to the electrification of construction vehicles represents a pivotal shift toward greater sustainability in industrial practices.
+However, it introduces significant challenges to the electrical power grid and local distribution networks, as electrifying these vehicles induces high charging demand.
+This study assesses the impact of the grid integration of electric construction vehicles in the presence of renewable energy sources (RES), such as solar photovoltaics and wind power.
+The comparison is made between opportunistic charging and smart charging strategies with optimized local renewable utilization as the objective.
+The case studies are based on conditions of a city in central Sweden.
+Multiple seasonal operational scenarios are analyzed.
+The study evaluates key parameters for system performance, including peak load variations and renewable load matching, quantified by self-consumption and self-sufficiency ratios, as well as their balance.
+The results show that smart charging strategies can significantly reduce peak load.
+In the winter week case study, the average net peak load is reduced from 500 kW under opportunistic charging to 85 kW with smart charging.
+The performance of load matching improves from around 55% with opportunistic charging to around 95% with smart charging.
+The findings offer practical insights for construction site operators, distribution system operators, and transmission system operators, aiming to support electrification efforts while improving grid stability and sustainability.